Sneezy-w/quiz-genius/README.md

 # QuizGenius - AI-Powered Quiz Generation Platform

-QuizGenius is an innovative web application developed during a hackathon that leverages AI to automatically generate quizzes from project documentation and learning materials.
+QuizGenius is an innovative web application developed during .devHacks 2025 that leverages AI to automatically generate quizzes from project documentation and learning materials.
 Built with React, Firebase, and Google's Gemini AI, it helps users create engaging learning experiences from their project knowledge.

 ## 🌟 Features